 Editor’s Note: As of press time, all the information in this story was accurate.
 But, as we know, things with COVID-19 can change rapidly.
 Please be sure to check directly with the camps concerning cancellation and refund policies or any changes to programming prior to registering.

 Summertime has a way of making parents and caregivers feel like camp counselors, with the daily, “What are we doing today?” conundrum.
 Chicago’s vast selection of summer camps for kids that cater to pretty much every interest and age helps relieve the burden.
-Some camps have already started the registration process, while others are still making programming decisions.
-With the current situation, there are many questions as to whether summer camping is even an option.
+Some camps began registrations months ago and while you’re not too late to the game, it’s definitely time to start solidifying plans.
 We’ve checked in on Chicago’s favorite summer camps to get the scoop on where they stand with registrations.
 Read on and plan on, as best you can!

 IN-PERSON CAMPS PLANNED